Privacy and Cookies

 B&A Immigration may use personal information provided by you for the following reasons:

-•Compliance with applicable laws and regulations to process payment for services.
+- Compliance with applicable laws and regulations to process payment for services or defend ourselves against a law suit or state bar complaint.

 B&A Immigration Ltd. is registered with the United Kingdom’s Information Commissioner’s Office in accordance with the Data Protection Act 1998 and complies with the requirements of such Act in all respects.

 Due to the nature of United States immigration law, our firm transfers necessary client information outside of the United Kingdom to the Government of the United States of America in furtherance of our client’s visa applications, petitions and applications for associated benefits.
-In the event you become a client of our firm, you agree to this.
+In the event you become a client of our firm, you agree to this by virtue of entering into a contract with the firm.
+There are inherent risks with transferring personal data to another nation's government which you agree to when becoming a client.

 You should be aware that communication through the internet and by e-mail are not a secure means of communication and it is possible that others may have access to our communications by these methods.